 If you already have a beloved Corgi at home but they’re starting to cause you to sneeze, there are a few things you can do to help the situation.

 You can bathe them regularly as well.
-Don’t overdo it, as bathing them too often can strip their coats of healthy oils, but a bath every month or so should help keep loose hair and dander to a minimum.
-Use a gentle shampoo that’s designed for dogs, as human shampoos can damage their skin.
+Don’t overdo it, as bathing them too often can strip their coats of healthy oils, but a bath every month or so should help keep loose hair to a minimum.
+Use a gentle vet-approved shampoo that’s designed for dogs, as human shampoos can damage their skin.